aktfrikshun/gifthealth/README.md

      - Automatic scaling based on demand
      - Pay-per-use cost model
      - High availability and fault tolerance
-     - Easy integration with other cloud services (S3 for file storage, CloudWatch for monitoring, etc.)
+     - Easy integration with other cloud services (S3 for file storage, CloudWatch for monitoring, SQS for event queuing, etc.)